 You can identify and resolve this situation using LiveCompare.

 Concurrent conflicts present problems.
 Executing these two changes concurrently isn't easy to resolve:

 Both changes are applied locally, causing a divergence between the nodes.
-But then apply on the target fails on both nodes with a duplicate key-value violation error, which causes the replication to halt and requires manual resolution.
+But the apply on the target fails on both nodes with a duplicate key-value violation error.
+This error causes the replication to halt and requires manual resolution.

-and replication doesn't break if you set the conflict_type
+You can avoid this duplicate key violation error, and replication doesn't break, if you set the conflict_type

 update_if_newer.
 However, in certain situations,